No. 2 Security Forces Squadron RAAF

-No. 2 Security Forces Squadron (2 SECFOR) is an Australian military unit whose primary role is to protect and defend airfields, buildings, equipment, and personnel.
+No. 2 Security Forces Squadron (2 SECFOR) is a Royal Australian Air Force military ground defence unit whose primary objective is to protect and defend Australian airfields, buildings, air force assets and installations, both domestic and overseas, alongside all personnel residing on bases, by deterring, detecting and countering attacks from enemy forces.

+Headquartered at RAAF Base Amberley, the No. 2 Squadron provides security and air base defence in support of domestic air base operations across all permanent RAAF bases in Queensland and the Northern Territory.
+The Squadron also deploys to provide security and air base defence for expeditionary air base operations globally.

 Crest

 The squadron's crest is a crossed rifle and sword surmounted by a wedge-tailed eagle in flight.
-The crossed rifle and sword is symbolic of the ground defence specialisation and represents both the offensive and defensive nature of ground defence within the Air Force and its inherent need to provide close-in and far-reaching security to counter hostile ground forces.
+The crossed rifle and sword is symbolic of the ground defence specialisation and represents both the offensive and defensive nature of ground defence within the Air Force and its inherent need to provide close-in and far-reaching security to counter hostile ground forces, with the motto: Defend the Eyrie.